NautilusTrader

 current_spread = latest_quote.ask_price - latest_quote.bid_price

-The Cache provides access to all trading objects within the system, including:
+The Cache provides access to trading objects such as:

 Orders